Did you know that beginner boulderers have a huge advantage over a well-seasoned climber? Do you know why?

 Frequently Asked Questions

-How can I improve my rock climbing skills?
+How can I improve my bouldering skills?

 Take a look at the techniques we listed above.
 Visualization is an underrated tool to have in your climbing arsenal.
 In school, did you ever have to write an outline before writing a paper for one of your classes?
 It’s painfully annoying, but it helps!
 That’s what visualization can do for you too.
 Look at the route you’re about to climb and look at the hand movement, the foot holds, and the positioning you might need to be in.
 Rehearsing will help prepare you for when you’re actually on the climb and you can move efficiently.